RobbieHember/fcgadgets/README.md

 * Forest sector operations (e.g., use of fossil fuels during hauling)
 * Substitution of fossil fuels and cement for wood products

-### Organizational Structure of cbrunner
+### Model Structure
 The <b>cbrunner</b> model has a hierarchical structure of forest stands, batches, scenarios, and ensembles:

-N<sub>Simulation</sub> = N<sub>Stands</sub> √ó N<sub>Batches</sub> √ó N<sub>Scenarios</sub> √ó N<sub>Ensembles</sub>
+N<sub>Simulation</sub> = N<sub>Stands</sub> ◊ N<sub>Batches</sub> ◊ N<sub>Scenarios</sub> ◊ N<sub>Ensembles</sub>

-Forest stands are the primary modelling unit in GHG estimation methods, and define an area of homogeneous conditions at the time a project is established
-(i.e., treatment area).
-Each stand is described by an inventory record, disturbance and management event chronology (DMEC), and age response functions of forest growth
-(if using a GY model).
+Forest stands are the primary modelling unit in GHG estimation methods, and define an area of homogeneous conditions at the time a project is established (i.e., treatment area).
+Each stand is described by an inventory record, disturbance and management event chronology (DMEC), and age response functions of forest growth (if using a GY model).

 Projects with N<sub>Stands</sub> > 1,500 are segmented internally into batches that are run in sequence in order to work within the memory limits of individual work machines.
 Batch size (e.g., 1,500) is adjustable, but the batch size that optimizes simulation runtime, tends to be ~1,500 stands per unique combination of scenario and ensemble.

 ### Scenarios Comparisons
 Projects that explore climate change impacts or mitigation activities invariably consider multiple hypothetical scenarios for each forest stand.
 The hierarchical structure and post-processing scripts are